 You will be taken to the WordPress editing screen with the block editor in front.
 This is the heart of WordPress.

-At the top of the editor you can add your page title.
+At the top of the editor, you can add your page title.
 Then using the ‘+’ sign you can insert blocks like paragraph, heading, table, layout and many more.
 Just play around a bit to get a hang of the editor.
-Once you have published a page or two you will enjoy working in the block editor, like I do.
+Once you have published a page or two you will enjoy working in the block editor, as I do.

 Every WordPress site usually needs these primary pages:

 - About: This page contains information about you or your company, your blog’s mission statement, it’s history and anything else your readers might be interested in knowing about you.

 - Disclaimer – If you’re running a membership site or selling products online or offering any product or service in general then you need a disclaimer page as well.